Last updated 23rd June, 2018

 Dangerously antisocial children kill to get what they want, they see the parent standing in the way and it may be to inherit money or to have more freedom.

-These are children who regularly do not respect authority of adults, do not accept responsibility for their actions and may well have a conduct disorder.
+These are children who regularly do not respect the authority of adults, do not accept responsibility for their actions and may well have a conduct disorder.
 They can be more dangerous to society in terms of reoffending and hurting others in the future.

 The severely mentally ill child kills due to this mental illness, normally with a long-standing history of mental illness, it could be delusions or hallucinations that have pushed them to kill the parent.

 Furthermore, multiple stab wounds or blows can indicate a rage that once they have started they cannot stop until that rage has subsided.
-Some in this situation find it difficult to believe what they have done afterwards.
+Some in this situation find it difficult to believe what they have done afterward.
 In the case of Daniel Bartlam he tried to conceal his crime by setting fire to the house, he did no harm to his younger brother or the family dog and he calmly lied to police.
 This raises doubt that his attack was due to some form of uncontrollable rage.

-Certainly many who are aware of this case presume Daniel Bartlam must be suffering from a mental illness of some kind to have carried out such a horrific attack on his own mother.
+Certainly, many who are aware of this case presume Daniel Bartlam must be suffering from a mental illness of some kind to have carried out such a horrific attack on his own mother.
 However, Daniel was not found to be mentally ill by the experts who examined him.
 Moreover, research tells us that mental illness is more likely to be the cause of an adult killing one or both parents than a child.

 “But it seems that Daniel watched so many violent films and video games that he simply lost track of what was real.
 I’m sure his obsession with these fantasy worlds like films and soaps caused what he did.” – Simon Matters